 Documents for the Financial Aid Office are located on the VIU website under the financial aid section.

 What is the verification process?

 Verification is a process where the university must confirm that information reported on the FAFSA is accurate.
-The Financial Aid Office will notify students via the application portal if they are selected for verification and are required to submit any additional verification documentation.
+The Financial Aid Office will notify students via email and the VIU Application Portal if they are selected for verification and required to submit any additional verification documentation.
 In this process, the Financial Aid Office is required by federal law (Higher Education Act as amended and Subpart E or 34 CFR, Part 668) to compare the information from the FAFSA application with the information provided via the Verification Worksheet, federal IRS tax transcripts, and other required documentation.
-If there are differences between the FAFSA application data and the documents the student/parent submit, the Financial Aid office will make corrections/updates.
+If there are differences between the FAFSA application data and the documents the student/parent submit, your FAFSA may need to be corrected/updated.

 How do I know how much federal student aid I have been awarded?

 The Financial Aid Office will determine how much federal student aid you are eligible to receive.
 Once we determine your eligibility and the amount of aid you can receive, we will send an Award Letter Notification to you, and you may either accept or deny it.